cybergrizz/Active-Directory-1kuser-Home-Lab/README.md

 <img src="https://i.imgur.com/RoWcJGS.png" height="80%" width="80%"/>
 <br />

- Now that we have that configured, we will not add the DHCP service to our domain <br/>
+ Now that we have that configured, we will now add the DHCP service to our domain <br/>
 <img src="https://i.imgur.com/CE9t7pF.png" height="80%" width="80%"/>
 <br />